ghss-vazhakkad/Library-Management-System/README.md

 ```

 # Build notes
+## 4 July 2023
+* Added function to delete book
+* Added function to edit book
+* Now we can remove members
 ## 3 July 2023
 * Added function to issue book by selecting both book and member.
 * Made all windows fixed to maintain stability.